Operation Bounce House

 Sex & Nudity

-The story focuses primarily on science fiction action and survival, with no emphasis on romance, suggestive themes, or nudity.
+The story focuses on science fiction combat and survival with no romantic subplots or sexual content.

 Violence & Gore